Skip to content

 What is your primary bottleneck?

 You spend too much time writing feedback: Brisk Teaching is the answer.
 Batch feedback in Google Classroom is the single highest-impact feature in this category for teachers whose main time drain is written responses to student work.
-The in-document workflow means you never leave Google Classroom to get feedback drafted.

 You work primarily in Google or Microsoft: Brisk's extension model is unmatched for teachers who already live in those platforms.
-There is no context switch — the AI panel is part of the document interface you already use.

 Device and environment constraints